McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Existence Results

 using this we will show that the integrated Lyapunov condition~\eqref{eq b1} holds i.e. that

 is satisfied.
-To see this we note that $-x^2 \leq - x +1 $.
+To see this we note that $3a-4a^2\leq 1-a$ since $-1+4a-4a^2 \leq - (1-2a)^2$.
 Moreover, Assumption \ref{ass integrated growth} is satisfied.
-Condition~\eqref{eq lyapunov example} allows us to obtain uniform in time integrability properties for $(x_t)$ needed to study e.g. ergodic properties. \end{example}
+Condition~\eqref{eq lyapunov example} allows us to obtain uniform-in-time integrability properties for $(x_t)$ needed to study e.g. ergodic properties. \end{example}

 \begin{example}[Non-linear dependence of measure and integrated Lyapunov condition] Consider the McKean--Vlasov stochastic differential equation~\eqref{eq example2} i.e.

 for $t\in I$ and with $x_0 \in L^4(\cF_0,\mathbb R)$.
 Assume that $m:= -(6\sigma^2 - 4 + 4\alpha) >0$.
 The diffusion generator given by~\eqref{eq Lmu} is